vdiflorio/nextgenpb_tutorial/docs/tutorial/index.md

 If you are a developer (or simply prefer installing the code directly on your system), installation instructions are available for both [macOS](/nextgenpb_tutorial/docs/guide/installation/mac) and [Linux](/nextgenpb_tutorial/docs/guide/installation/linux).

+{: .important }
+> If you want to learn more about the input parameters and run options in detail,
+> please refer to the [Guide](/nextgenpb_tutorial/docs/guide).

 ---

 ## Minimum Requirements